MEDTRONIC PLC BOARD OF DIRECTORS COMPENSATION COMMITTEE CHARTER

 The Committee may, in its discretion, form and delegate authority to subcommittees as it deems appropriate and consistent with applicable law and NYSE listing standards.
 Any actions taken by a subcommittee will be reported to the full Committee at its next meeting.

-To the extent permitted by applicable law, the Committee may also delegate to one or more executive officers of the Company the authority, within guidelines established by the Committee, to approve equity compensation awards under established equity compensation plans of the Company to employees other than those subject to Section 16 of the Securities Exchange Act and other officers of the Company.
+To the extent permitted by applicable law, the Committee may also delegate to one or more executive officers of the Company the authority, within guidelines established by the Committee, to approve equity compensation awards under established equity compensation plans of the Company to employees other than to Senior Management and other members of the executive committee of the Company.
 The Committee may also delegate any non-discretionary administrative authority under Company compensation and benefit plans consistent with any limitations specified in the applicable plans.